CarlCrossbones/CRUD-User-Application/README.md

 ## Running The Service

 ### Running Outside of a Container
 For local development and testing, the Postgres database must be running.
-Please refer to [Database Configuration](#database-configuration).
+Please refer to [Database Configuration](#database-configuration) for help doing that.
 Before running either tests or the development server, you will need an `application.properties` file in the root of the project directory.
 See [application.properties.example](/docs/application.properties.example) for details.

 To run the service, issue the following command:
 ```bash